-Both equations 2 and 3 were used to generate aerial annotations starting from underwater predictions in the test zone.
-The generated annotations were then compared with ground truth data to evaluate the goodness of the upscaling process using the AUC (Area Under the Curve) metric, which is commonly used metric in the evaluation of Species Distribution Models (SDMs) [21].
+Both Eqs.
+(2) and (3) were used to generate aerial annotations starting from underwater predictions in the test zone.
+The generated annotations were then compared with ground truth data to evaluate the goodness of the upscaling process using the AUC (Area Under the Curve) metric, which is commonly used metric in the evaluation of Species Distribution Models (SDMs) (Elith et al., 2006).